 I am a Visiting Assistant Professor of Political Science at the University of Kansas.
-My research interests include political institutions, party competition, representation, and political behavior.
+My research interests include political behavior, party competition, representation, and political institutions.

 In my dissertation, entitled “Challenging Corruption: Electoral Accountability for Corruption in Latin America”, I investigated the sources of political accountability for corruption and the institutional and contextual factors that influence voter responses to political elite's exposed corruption.
 A paper based on this dissertation won the best poster award at the 2018 Latin American Political Methodology Conference.
 In my research, I use a mixed-methods approach, incorporating original experimental and text data with survey and qualitative data.

 Department of Political Science